The Five Steps of Social Selling That Everyone Should Master

 MM: If you have no idea what to share, share what your customers are sharing.
 Whoever you sell to, if they think it’s interesting, likely people like them will think it’s interesting as well.

-As mentioned earlier, I recommend that each sales person have 2-5 social personas.
+As mentioned earlier, I recommend that each salesperson has 2-5 social personas.
 People know that I talk about 1) social selling, 2) sales, 3) leadership, 4) motivation, and 5) my wildcard is whatever is trending for me personally.

 Your social persona is your social personality.
 You don’t, can’t and shouldn’t only share information about your products and your company.
 You need to talk about other things as well.